 The Associated Trait Fallacy is having a trait that you want to screen for, and instead defining your test on a trait associated with that one when you have a direct way of measuring the trait you're interested in.

 An example I'm sure we can all agree out of the box is minimum word requirements on essays.
-What you care about is that the essay is good; the word count is at best a weak indication of quality of writing that you can use if you don't have time to read the actual writing.
+What you care about is that the essay is good; the word count is at best an indication of quality of writing that you can use if you don't have time to read the actual writing.
 So all you're doing by making the word count an actual criterion for judgement is discrediting essays that make equally powerful points in fewer words than you expected.

 A perhaps less obvious example is age-gating the military (or almost any organization for that matter).